mjcheetham/securestorage-dotnet/README.md

-# securestorage-dotnet
+# .NET Secure OS Credential Storage APIs

-.NET API for interacting with OS secure storage systems (Windows Credential Manager, macOS Keychain, etc).
+_.NET API for interacting with operating system secure credential storage systems such as Windows Credential Manager, or macOS Keychain._